Types of Florida health insurance

 No individual mandate in Florida

 Floridians aren’t required to get health insurance.
-The ACA established an individual mandate that required most Americans to have coverage, but Congress eliminated the individual mandate tax penalty.
+The ACA established an individual mandate requiring most Americans to have coverage, but Congress eliminated the tax penalty.

-A handful of states have since implemented their own individual mandate.
-Though Florida doesn’t have an individual mandate, it’s still wise to consider health insurance so that you can avoid hefty medical bills.
+Though Florida doesn’t have an individual mandate, it’s still wise to consider health insurance to avoid hefty medical bills.

 Health insurance subsidies in Florida

 The ACA marketplace website will request your household income, size and location.
-With that information, the website will provide cost estimates for plans with subsidies in mind.
+With that information, the website will provide plan cost estimates with subsidies in mind.

 How much is health insurance in Florida?

 Monthly health insurance premiums differ by metal tier.
-Here are the average monthly premiums by metal level, not including subsidies:
+Here are the average monthly premiums by metal level in 2024, not including subsidies:

 Source: Kaiser Family Foundation